-The Calostoma Lutescens has a distinctive appearance, with its bright yellow stalk and spherical, spiky fruiting body.
-The fruiting body of the fungus contains spores that are dispersed by the wind, which helps to propagate the species.
+- The fungus has a distinctive appearance with its bright yellow stalk and spherical, spiky fruiting body, and its spores are dispersed by the wind to propagate the species.

 - While Calostoma lutescens is not considered toxic, it is not typically used for culinary purposes, and caution should be exercised with all wild mushrooms and fungi.